ollyde/flutter_macos_video_player/README.md

 A working version of video player for MacOS only.
 Works with other libraries.

+You must also include video_player: ^2.4.4 as a base.
+This will work with chewie and other video overlays.

 Based on Flutter video player.

 Needs addtional maintanence.
 Please make PRs.